Maciej Fita of Brandignity tells us about the digital marketing marketplace and navigating the Covid-19 pandemic.

 Maciej Fita: We did pretty well.
 We live in an area that is secluded from major cities, so the outbreak wasn’t too bad.
 Of course, we still had to go through the quarantine motions like everyone else, which was awful.

 Tell us about you, your career, how you founded Brandignity.

 Maciej Fita: I got into the digital marketing space about 15 years ago, working for a company called Mediabrains.
 They specialized in B2B directory building.
-I was doing sales, but I was really interested in building up the traffic numbers to my directory.
+I was doing sales, but I was really interested in building up the traffic numbers in my directory.
 That was sort of my first taste in the digital marketing space.
 From there, I got involved with a startup SEO agency and eventually left and started Brandignity.

 How does Brandignity innovate?

 Maciej Fita: We’re always trying to refine the digital marketing process, so clients have the best possible experience.
-Digital marketing can often be such an intangible thing it’s important that process and deliverables are on point.
+Digital marketing can often be such an intangible thing it’s important that the process and deliverables are on point.

 How does the coronavirus pandemic affect your business finances?

 Maciej Fita: We took a hit for sure.
 Marketing budgets came to a grinding halt almost overnight.
 Lots of clients had to pause or leave temporarily.
 We had to put our survival hats on.